aamini11/imdbgraph/README.md

-# Welcome to IMDB Graph's frontend
+# Welcome to IMDB Graph

 This Repo contains all the code for [https://www.imdbgraph.org](https://www.imdbgraph.org).
 The website is written in React/Typescript and uses Next.js as the main framework.